KDT in r(20) Syndrome

 As r(20) is an ultra-rare disease, Ring 20 Research & Support UK will combine resources and take this project forward in collaboration with EpiCARE (the European Reference Network for rare and complex epilepsies).
 Contact the charity if you’d like more information, or to be involved with upcoming research.

-Determining feasibility of randomisation to high vs. ad libitum water intake in Polycystic Kidney Disease: the DRINK Randomised Feasibility Trial
+Determining feasibility of randomisation to high vs. ad libitum water intake in polycystic kidney disease: the DRINK randomised feasibility trial

 Autosomal Dominant Polycystic Kidney Disease (ADPKD) is a common inherited condition where unrelenting cyst growth can cause kidney failure.
 Some research suggests that drinking water beyond the point of thirst can slow cyst growth by suppressing the hormone vasopressin.

-Funding was provided by the British Renal Society and Kidney Care UK (formerly British Kidney Patient Association) grant programme, PKD Charity, Addenbrooke’s Charitable Trust, and Kidney Research UK.
+Funding for DRINK was provided by the British Renal Society and Kidney Care UK (formerly British Kidney Patient Association) grant programme, PKD Charity, Addenbrooke’s Charitable Trust, and Kidney Research UK.
 Trial registration NCT02933268 and ISCRTN16794957.
 Contact PKD Charity if you’d like to be involved in upcoming research.